spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

       This will mask out regions that are likely to contain significant astronomical signal.

    #.
-If `mask_science_region` is set and the input is MIRI imaging data,
+If `mask_science_regions` is set and the input is MIRI imaging data,
-      run ref:`flat_field <flatfield_step>` on the draft rate data, and extract just the DQ plane from the output.
+      run :ref:`flat_field <flatfield_step>` on the draft rate data, and extract just the DQ plane from the output.
 Pixels flagged as 'NON_SCIENCE' by the flat fielding process are masked.

-      This will mask out irrelevant light on the detector from the metering structure.
+      This will mask out regions of the detector under the metering structure.

    #.
 Iteratively sigma clip the data to get a center value (mean or median)
       and sigma value (standard deviation).